-PRINCIPLE 9: Encourage the understanding, and safe and appropriate use of tin products

-Through its membership of International Tin Association, and the REACH consortium, the company conforms with the expectation to support the development of improved understanding of the properties and potential effects of tin on humans and the environment.
-It also supports research and innovation to promote the safe, appropriate and efficient use of tin.
-The company was able to provide evidence of occasionally communicating accurate public information on tin to the tin industry and its users with no noted breaches in data protection law.

-STANDARD RANKING ADDITIONAL INFORMATION 9.1 Understanding potential impacts of tin Companies will seek to advance the understanding of the properties of tin and any potential effects on human health and the environment through sound science and data.
+PRINCIPLE 9: Encourage the understanding, and safe and appropriate use of tin products Over view of Principle Performance Through its membership of International Tin Association, and the development of improved understanding of the properties and and innovation to promote the safe, appropriate and efficient u communicating accurate public information on tin to the tin independent. potential effects of tin on his se of tin.
+The company was imans and the environment.
+It also supports research able to provide evidence of occasionally STANDARD RANKING ADDITIONAL INFORMATION 9.1 Understanding potential impacts of tin Companies will seek to advance the understanding of the properties of tin and any potential effects on human health and the environment through sound science and data.
 Conforming 9.2 Encouraging safe and appropriate use Companies will support research, innovation and collaboration that promotes safe and efficient production, use and recycling of tin, including to ensure regulatory compliance and efficient use of energy and natural resources Conforming 9.3 Communicating appropriate information Companies will communicate accurate information on impacts and use of its products, to workers, users in the value chain and wider stakeholders, accounting for the need for appropriate confidentiality.
 Conforming